johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-00.md

 Both problems are addressed by the proposed mechanism for locating the recipient of a generalized NOTIFY.

-# Locating the Target for a generalized NOTIFY.
+# Locating the Target for a generalized NOTIFY and/or DNS UPDATE.

 The generalized notifications I-D proposes a new RR type, tentatively with the mnemonic NOTIFY that has the following format: